-So we would carry in all our bottles and take them to the cashier.
-There was no motorized movey thingy or electronic cash register.
+We would carry in our bottles and take them to the cashier.
+There was no motorized belt or electronic cash register.
 You had to scoot your groceries and goods to the cashier and she had to manually type in each price.
 She would count each bottle and then give us money back for them.

-I was always allowed to buy a candy bar with some of our winnings, and at this store there was a variety of candy like no other!
+I was always allowed to buy a candy bar with some of our winnings and this store had a variety like no other.

-I really wish that glass would make a comeback.
-In a BIG way!
-I miss working for my priveledges.
+I wish glass would make a comeback.
+I miss working for my privileges.
 I don't feel I'm entitled to drink soda from plastic and then just throw it into a pile in the earth, yet I am guilty of doing so.

 I miss glass bottles and all they represent to me.
-I miss those wonderful, simple moments with my Stepmother.
-She has no idea what those memories mean to me, or what they have taught me.
+I miss those simple moments with my stepmom.

 Arthur's Theme (Best that you can do) ...This song has a way of sweeping me off to another time and place.
 It starts in my childhood an...